What Is Authoritative Parenting And How Does It Affect Children?

 What Is Authoritative Parenting?

 The first thing to look at is what authoritative parenting even is.
 How can you know if you're doing it (or if you should be doing it) if you don't even know what it is?
-Authoritative parenting is considered a healthy approach to parenting that benefits your child throughout their life.
+Unlike the helicopter parent, authoritative parenting is considered a healthy approach to parenting that benefits your child throughout their life.
 There are rules, limits, and consequences with this parenting style, but there are also more opportunities for the child to be heard and considered in making and enforcing those rules.

 In this parenting, an open line of communication is created between the parent and the child.
 When rules are set, the child's opinion and input are considered, and any rules are explained along with consequences.
 When rules are broken, the consequences are fair and consistent.
 Even more important, the child is given a chance to explain or discuss the rule-breaking before consequences are handed out.
 If the situation warrants, consequences may be mitigated because of the discussion.